The Baby-Friendly™ Initiative (BFI) is an International Program developed by WHO & UNICEF for the protection, promotion, and support of breastfeeding.

 Baby Friendly Designation

-In October 2011, West Winds Primary Health Centre received the first Baby-Friendly designation in the province of Saskatchewan.
+In October 2011, West Winds Primary Health Centre received the first Baby-Friendly designation in the Province of Saskatchewan.
+Re-designation was obtained in 2016 and 2022.